 The LEED includes person and employer level information provided by the Australian Taxation Office (ATO) and the Registrar of the Australian Business Register (ABR).

 - Data is supplied under the Taxation Administration Act 1953, which requires that such data is only used for the purpose of administering the Census and Statistics Act 1905.

 - ABR data is supplied under A New Tax System (Australian Business Number) Act 1999, which requires that such data is only used for the purpose of carrying out functions of the ABS.

 - The LEED uses this data via the Business Longitudinal Analysis Data Environment (BLADE), which combines ABS Business Register data, business tax data and information from ABS surveys with data about the use of government programs.

 Information is confidentialised to ensure privacy and secrecy of the data, in accordance with legislative requirements.
 Confidentiality features are detailed in the Using TableBuilder section.

-Further details about the construction of the LEED and summary results are available in the publication Jobs in Australia.
+Further details about the construction of the LEED and summary results are available in Jobs in Australia.

 About the microdata

 Microdata are the most detailed information available.
-The Jobs in Australia microdata provides new insights to describe the number and nature of filled jobs, the people who held them, and their employers throughout seven consecutive years (2011-12 to 2017-18) across more than 2,200 different regions in Australia.
+The Jobs in Australia microdata provides new insights to describe the number and nature of filled jobs, the people who held them, and their employers throughout eight consecutive years (2011-12 to 2018-19) across more than 2,200 different regions in Australia.